at-grandpa/des/README.md

 root@xxxxxxxxx:~/my_crystal_container#
 ```

-You can attach the docker container.

 This container is in the following state.

-* The current directory of the host is mounted.
+* The current directory of the host machine is mounted.
 * Created from the specified image.
 (In this example, `crystallang/crystal`)

 ```